nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 2.10.
 Finding all tasks that are not done: `findNotDone`

-You can filter the task list to locate all not completed tasks, so that you can keep track of task progress and the number of not completed tasks with ease.
+You can filter the task list to locate all not completed tasks, so that you can keep track of the number of not completed tasks with ease.

 <h4>Format:</h4>